 7th House: Jupiter in the 7th from the Moon

-Business partnerships are similarly favoured.
+Business partnerships may be similarly favoured.
 Jupiter's opposition to the Moon lends balance and good counsel to one-on-one dealings, and people with this placement often succeed through alliances rather than solitary effort.
-There is frequently a marked diplomatic skill here — an ability to read the other side, find the fair middle, and win cooperation through trust.
+There is frequently a marked diplomatic skill here - an ability to read the other side, find the fair middle, and win cooperation through trust.
 The fortune of this position flows through other people, which is why it suits those whose work depends on relationships, negotiation, and partnership.

 10th House: Jupiter in the 10th from the Moon